 If you are an MBA aspirant, a good GMAT score is imperative for increasing your chances of admission into the business school of your choice.
-However, acing the GMAT exam with a high score requires you to consistently practise sample questions.
-For this, GMAT exam sample papers are probably the best resource, as it familiarises you with the type of questions asked in the exam.
+However, acing the GMAT exam with a high score requires you to consistently practice sample questions.
+For this, GMAT exam sample papers are probably the best resource, as it familiarizes you with the type of questions asked in the exam.

 Solving these GMAT exam papers acquaints you with the GMAT exam pattern and syllabus.
 This also helps you analyze your strengths and weaknesses, thus, giving you an overview of how much you’re prepared.

 This article will shed some light on the structure of the GMAT sample test paper, some sample questions and tips to help you prepare for the GMAT exam.

 The GMAT Exam paper consists of four sections — Quantitative Reasoning (QR), Integrated Reasoning (IR), Verbal Reasoning (VR), and Analytical Writing Assessment (AWA).
 The paper has both objective and subjective questions, and you’ll have 3 hours 30 minutes to complete the exam, including two optional 8-minutes breaks.

 Let’s have a detailed look at the sections that are included in the GMAT exam.